docknetwork/planning/rfc/0008-delegatable-credentials.md

 - Concept doc.
 - Tutorial doc.

-It's possible there already exists a ontology with support for delegation.
+It's possible there already exists an ontology with support for delegation.
 The implementer should attempt to find such an ontology.
 If it suits this RFC's use-case it should be used instead of a custom ontology.
 <!-- https://www.google.com/search?q=rdf+delegation+chain+ontology -->

 ## Deferred Decisions